snowplow/advanced-analytics-web-accelerator/content/visualisation/_index.md

     style id4 fill:#f9f,stroke:#000,stroke-width:4px
 {{</mermaid >}}

-Use Streamlit to visualise your Snowplow data.
+Use Streamlit to visualise your Snowplow data to make it easier to identify patterns and trends in your data.
 <!-- Streamlit
 Looker
 Databricks